 February 2017 - UK Schools Tree Planting Starts Again

 After the recent cold snap the weather has been kind to us and we've been out and about across the country planting this week.
-We are particularly proud of all our clients who donned their wooly jumpers and wells to help the schools for their projects.
+We are particularly proud of all our clients who donned their wooly jumpers and wellies to help the schools for their projects.
 Planting locations have included Newcastle, Solihull and Basingstoke!